Is Ghosting the new Communicating?

 The feeling of helplessness after somebody unexpectedly stops communicating with us is consistent in any context.
 We start to experience shame, guilt, self-blame, low self-worth and self-esteem – and we may even start to question ourselves and the whole relationship.

-Ghosting can also make us feel powerless – we have absolutely no answers as to what happened and no control over what happens next:
+Ghosting can make us feel powerless – we have absolutely no answers as to what happened and no control over what happens next:

 “Did I do something to trigger them?”